ignnoree/telegramtogmail_script/README.md

 # telegramtogmail_script
-retrieve massages from telegram and email them to people
+retrieve massages from telegram and email them